tobiasraidl/election_dashboard/README.md

 [ ] On edge click show images that both accounts posted on sidebar or modal (choose)
-    [ ] On image click of edge details show image details as in platform view [ ] Add alert that this is a cross party connection
+    [ ] On image click of edge details show image details as in platform view [ ] Make this a function in helper.py and nice popup so that it can be used in both pages [ ] Add alert that this is a cross party connection [ ]

 [x] Load initial graph elements from json instead of calculating it on demand